nikic/php-ast/README.md

 This section lists the AST node kinds that are supported and the names of their child nodes.

 ```
-AST_AND:              left, right            // prior to version 20
 AST_ARRAY_ELEM:       value, key
 AST_ASSIGN:           var, expr
 AST_ASSIGN_OP:        var, expr